geemus/learn_fog/3_storage_models.markdown

 ## Next!

-Now that we have done this from scratch in irb a couple times we will see how we how the fog command line can help out in `04_fog_binary`.
+Now that we have done this from scratch in irb a couple times we will see how we how the fog command line can help out in [fog Binary](4_fog_binary.html).

 ### Extra Credit